Jamie McLeod-Skinner: Early life and education

 McLeod-Skinner was born in Milwaukee, Wisconsin.
 When she was nine, her mother, Marty Hall, moved to teach school in Tanzania.
 She attended elementary and high school there and in Kenya.
 She moved in 1983 to Ashland, Oregon.
-She holds the girls' 800-meter track record at Ashland High School from which she graduated in 1985.
-She went to college at Rensselaer Polytechnic Institute, graduating in 1989 with a Bachelor of Science.
+She graduated from Ashland High School in 1985, where she still holds the girls' 800-meter track record.
+She went to college at Rensselaer Polytechnic Institute, graduating in 1989 with a Bachelor of Science degree.
 She received a master's degree in engineering from Cornell University in 1995.
 She graduated from the University of Oregon School of Law in 2016 with a Juris Doctor.

 Career

-Beginning at the end of 1995 she served as a reconstruction and program manager in war-torn Bosnia and Kosovo.
+Beginning at the end of 1995, she served as a reconstruction and program manager in war-torn Bosnia and Kosovo.
 She led a Lutheran services organization from 2000 through 2002.

-From 2016 to 2017, McLeod-Skinner was the city manager of Phoenix, Oregon, where she was fired after four months because of complaints from several department heads.
-She became the interim city manager of Talent, Oregon, in 2020, hired after a forest fire that destroyed over 700 homes, more than one-third of the city, and where there was substantial discord between the executive, administration, and city employees.
+From 2016 to 2017, McLeod-Skinner was the city manager of Phoenix, Oregon, where she was fired after four months by Mayor Chris Luz, supposedly due to complaints from several department heads, though she stated that the decision was politically motivated.
+Ultimately, the city councilors were split.
+She went on to work as the interim city manager of Talent, Oregon, in 2020, hired after the Almeda wildfire destroyed over 700 homes, more than one-third of the city, and where there was substantial discord between the executive, administration, and city employees.